dodgymike/hackrf-wiki/Installing-gnuradio-on-Ubuntu-14.04-with-the-packaging-manager.md

 ```
 For other options see: http://www.pg540.org/wiki/index.php/HackRF

-If you run into installing troubles, possibly because of existing packages previously installed, do a
+If you run into installing troubles (for example a 'Held packages' type message), possibly because of existing packages previously installed, do a
 ```
 sudo apt-get dist-upgrade
 ```